 TAKE RESPONSIBILITY FOR YOUR BACKYARD

-Agricultural operations are often blamed for causing the majority of nutrient and pesticide pollution, but on a per-acre basis, homeowners often apply significantly higher amounts of both.
+Agricultural operations are often blamed for causing the majority of pesticide pollution, but on a per-acre basis, homeowners often apply significantly higher amounts (NAS, 1975).

 THINK ECO-FRIENDLY WITH LANDSCAPING